George Olivier, count of Wallis: Governor of Serbia

-During the Habsburg-Ottoman War (1737–1739), Wallis commanded the Habsburg army, and was promoted to field marshal.
-From November 1738 until the late 1739, he was the last governor of the Kingdom of Serbia, a Habsburg province that was created in 1718 by the Treaty of Passarowitz, incorporating central Serbia with Belgrade.
+During the Habsburg-Ottoman War (1737–1739), Wallis commanded the Habsburg army and was promoted to field marshal.
+From November 1738 until late 1739, he was the last governor of the Kingdom of Serbia, a Habsburg province that was created in 1718 by the Treaty of Passarowitz, incorporating central Serbia with Belgrade.
 In the last year of the war (1739), Wallis was the Habsburg army's supreme commander but lost the decisive battle of Grocka on 21-22 July 1739.
 Soon after, Austria was forced to sign the Peace of Belgrade on 18 September, losing large swathes of territory to the Ottoman Empire.
 Wallis bore a large part of the responsibility for the defeat.
 He was tried with some other generals before a war tribunal and on 22 February 1740 was sentenced to imprisonment at the fortress at Spielberg.
 On the death of Charles VI he was pardoned by Maria Theresa of Austria in November the same year.

 The Wallis estates

-He spent his final years on his estates, and was frequently consulted on military matters, by the Viennese government.
+He spent his final years on his estates and was frequently consulted on military matters by the Viennese government.
 However, the war against the Turks had caused lasting damage to his brilliant military reputation, as is reflected in the assessment by later historians.
 In addition to the Bohemian estates of Kolešovice, Petrowice and Hochlibin, Wallis acquired or inherited several properties in the County of Glatz.
 He was lord of Wallisfurth (Wolany), Seitenberg and Trzebieszowice.
-On his brother Franz Paul's death in 1737 he inherited Plomnitz, Kieslingswalde, Glasegrund, Weißbrod, Altwaltersdorf, Kaiserswalde and Friedrichswald in Bohemia.
-On his death in 1744 his estates were inherited by his son Stephan (died 1832), although he sold Hassitz and Stolz to Friedrich Wilhelm, count of Schlabrendorf.
+On his brother Franz Paul's death in 1737, he inherited Plomnitz, Kieslingswalde, Glasegrund, Weißbrod, Altwaltersdorf, Kaiserswalde and Friedrichswald in Bohemia.
+On his death in 1744, his estates were inherited by his son Stephan (died 1832), although he sold Hassitz and Stolz to Friedrich Wilhelm, count of Schlabrendorf.